AdaptiveIntelligenceCircle/.github-/FUNDING.md

 - Private GitHub discussion room.

+=> "Funding for the independent and long-term development of the project.
+No feature requests in exchange for funding.
+The project roadmap is not dependent on the sponsor.”

 ### AIC is a long-term infrastructure project aiming for 10–20+ years of development.
 Thank you for supporting the future of secure, adaptive intelligence.